ScriptAutomate/docs-hub/README.md

 ## WORK GROUP DETAILS AND TOOLS
 ### Meeting details
 Meetings will take place the 3rd Thursday of the month at 12p.m.
 Mountain Time/1p.m.
 Central Time.
-Meetings may occur more frequently if needed.
+These meetings may occur more frequently if needed.
 Join by Zoom: https://zoom.us/j/510472192

 ### Group Tools
-- Slack: #documentation channel at saltstack.community.slack.com
+- Slack: **#documentation** channel at saltstack.community.slack.com
 - Additional tools will be determined

 ### Project task structure